slott56/slott56.github.io/Pelican/content/blog/2008/09/2008_09_02-lean_projects_not_deficient_projects.rst

 They say "you can't control what you can't measure".
-What's important, however, is that "you may :emphasis:`not`  be able to control the things you can measure".
+What's important, however, is that "you may *not*  be able to control the things you can measure".
 You can measure the height of the tide, but you can't change it.
 Be sure you understand cause and effect in the things you're measuring.
 Don't measure stuff where you don't know or can't control the cause.